SunDall/Pyrohi_Automoble-transactions/source/Readme.md

 users = []
 info = []
 ```
-<p>Then we are reading dataset with pandas module and display it.</p>
+Then we are reading dataset with pandas module and display it.
 ```python
 # Reading data
 data = pd.read_csv("/content/int20h-ds-test-dataset.csv", delimiter = ",")
 data
 ```
-<p>In the next block of code we break off our pandas object: we cut off only two columns from the visual
+In the next block of code we break off our pandas object: we cut off only two columns from the visual
   table and iterate them in cycle.
 While such activity is in the progress, Python check each person ID.
 If the person is available in `users` array, the program add corelation points to him.
 If not - we append
   a new value to arrays `users` and `info` (about these users).
 The next module is optional.
-  It depends on user`s needs to launch them.</p>
+  It depends on user`s needs to launch them.
 ```python
 # Detecting of suspicious users
 for row in (data.loc[:, ["userid", "event_name"]]).itertuples():